mxz7/nypsi-website/src/routes/docs/economy/farm/+page.md

 <DocsHeader header='h2' text="caring for your farm" />

-to keep your farm plants happy and healthy, you need to care for them! generally you can just check `$farm` every few days, if they're unhealthy, water and fertilise.
+to keep your farm plants happy and healthy, you need to care for them! generally you can just check `$farm` every few days, if they're unhealthy, water **then** fertilise if needed.

 <DocsHeader header='h3' text="watering" />